Advantages of Cardamom: Explore its Uses, benefits & SIde Effects

 Benefits of Cardamon

 Cardamom, also known as the queen of spices, is a popular culinary and medicinal herb.
 In India, it is known as Elaichi and is widely used as a mouth freshener and flavouring agent.
-There are many health benefits of cardamom.
-It is a storehouse of antioxidant, anti-inflammatory and antibacterial properties and helps treat several diseases and disorders.
+There are many health advantages of cardamom.
+The other advantages of cardamom spice are that it is a storehouse of antioxidant, anti-inflammatory and antibacterial properties and helps treat several diseases and disorders.

 Types of Cardamom